Shake City, California

-Shake City is an archaic placename in Mendocino County, California.
-It is located on the California Western Railroad 6.25 mi west-northwest of Willits, at an elevation of 528 feet (161 m).
+Shake City is an archaic placename in Mendocino County, California, United States.
+It is located on the California Western Railroad, 6.25 mi west-northwest of Willits, at an elevation of 528 feet (161 m).
 Circa 1916, a kind of logging operation called a bark camp was located at or near Shake City.
 For a handful of years in the mid-1930s, the settlement supported a Mendocino County baseball team called the Shake City Loggers.
-During the Great Depression years there was enough activity at the logging camp that it attracted vagrants: one unemployed man was charged with robbing a cabin near Shake City, and an "unknown tramp" walking from Fort Bragg was killed on the railroad tracks.
+During the Great Depression years, there was enough activity at the logging camp that it attracted vagrants: one unemployed man was charged with robbing a cabin near Shake City, and an "unknown tramp" walking from Fort Bragg was killed on the railroad tracks.
 Famed forestry professor Emanuel Fritz photographed a 17 foot-diameter redwood stump from a tree logged near Shake City.
 There was a railroad tie production facility at Shake City in 1937.
 The railroad trestle at Shake City burned in 1941 but was promptly repaired.
 By 1960, Shake City was still a name on a map but its history was a mystery to a Petuluma newspaper columnist.
 In 1967, Union Lumber Company owned timber stands near Shake City.